-Well/Spring Name Source Integrity Well 1 Not Constructed to Standards
+Well/Spring Name Source Integrity Mine source Constructed to Standard

 Wells may vary in their construction characteristics and in the geologic rock types in which they occur.
 The lack of an effective grout and sanitary seals are avenues by which contaminants from nearby surface water bodies or overland runoff can percolate to wells.
-The State has determined that this well is GWUDI or Ground Water Under the Direct Influence of surface water
+The State has determined that this well is GWUDI or Ground Water Under the Direct Influence of surface water.

-Water Ouality and Water Treatment Information
+Water Quality and Water Treatment Information

-Well/Spring Name Results Well 1 Meets standards
+Well/Spring Name Results Mine Source Meets standards

 This assessment evaluates contaminants that may enter the water drawn directly from the well.
 The contaminants addressed in this assessment include those regulated under the Safe Drinking Water Act as well as those the BPH has determined may present a concern to public health.
 The water withdrawn from the well is currently disinfected prior to distribution.
 Periodic analysis for a variety of bacterial, organic, nitrate, synthetic and inorganic contaminants in the water after treatment have consistently yielded values below the maximum contaminant level (MCL) as regulated by the Safe Drinking Water Act.
 Drinking water that meets MCL standards is associated with little or no health risk and is considered safe.
 Because sampling requirements are for treated water, the lack of water quality impacts does not necessarily indicate a lack of contamination.
 This determination is limited by the sampling that is performed for the water system.
-Elevated levels of iron, manganese and sodium have been reported since the 1990s.
-Trihalomethanes, secondary products related to chlorination, were reported in 1992 and 1993.
+Despite being classified as GWUDI, the finished water quality has been generally good.
+The raw water contained bacteria that will require filtration treatment or a new water source developed, to meet compliance standards.